DB4SCW/DXClusterAPI_Monitoring/README.md

 Copy the example file to its final destination: ```/etc/systemd/system/dxclusterapi_monitor.service ```

-Modify AT LEAST ExecStart, ExecStop and User to your liking using a texteditor of your choice.
+Modify AT LEAST ExecStart, ExecStop, WorkingDirectory and User to your liking using a texteditor of your choice.

 Reload systemd so it picks up the new service file: